merenlab/merenlab.org/software/anvio/citing.md

 >
 > **Analysis of metabolic modules and enrichment**.
 We calculated the level of completeness for a given KEGG module ([Kanehisa et al. 2014](https://doi.org/10.1093/nar/gkt1076); [Kanehisa et al. 2017](https://doi.org/10.1093/nar/gkw1092)) in our genomes using the program `anvi-estimate-metabolism`, which leveraged previous annotation of genes with KEGG orthologs (KOs) (see the section ‘Processing of contigs’).
 Then, the program `anvi-compute-functional-enrichment` determined whether a given metabolic module was enriched in based on the output from `anvi-estimate-metabolism`.
 The URL [https://merenlab.org/m/anvi-estimate-metabolism](https://merenlab.org/m/anvi-estimate-metabolism) serves a tutorial for this program which details the modes of usage and output file formats (...)

+{:.notice}
+Questions about this feature?
+Try Iva Veseli.

 ## Single-amino acid variants

-If you are using anvi'o to study microbial population genetics through single-codon variants or single-amino acid variants, please consider also citing this work:
+If you are using anvi'o to study microbial population genetics through single-codon or single-amino acid variants, please consider also citing this work:

 <div class="pub_float">
 <div class="altmetric-embed" data-badge-type="donut" data-doi="10.7554/eLife.46497"></div>